-15 Foods You Didn't Realize Are Damaging Your Heart
+15 Popular Foods You Didn't Realize Are Damaging Your Heart

 Let's be honest: heart disease is scary.
-In the United States, nearly one person dies of heart disease every 37 seconds, and about 18.2 million adults above the age of 20 have coronary artery disease.
+In the United States alone, nearly one person dies of heart disease every 36 seconds, and about 18.2 million adults above the age of 20 have coronary artery disease.

-We're here to help you out and we've put together a list of surprising foods that you may not have realized are damaging your heart.
+We're here to help you out and we've put together a list of surprising popular foods that you may not have realized are damaging your heart.
 Now you'll be prepared to make the best decision for your ticker by avoiding the worst foods for your heart!
-And while you're making healthy changes, check out What Happens to Your Body When You Drink a Smoothie Every Day.
+And while you're making healthy changes, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 Unfortunately, that is not the case, as regular intake of sugary sodas—yes, including diet—has been proven to increase the risk of heart diseases and diabetes.
 The Publication of Medicine concluded in a similar study that regular consumption of artificially-sweetened drinks can lead to an increased risk in heart disease as well as increased blood pressure.
 It's no wonder it's on our list of the worst foods for high blood pressure.

 It's normal to get excited about a delicious toasted sub with slices of ham from the local deli and all of your favorite toppings.
 The bad news is that deli meat (or cold cuts) has been proven to greatly increase your risk of heart disease.
 A 2020 study found that eating processed meats just two times a week could heighten your risk by 3-7%.

 The study states that going with seafood for your next lunch can greatly help with heart health.
 If you're not a seafood fan, you can also opt for a plant-based protein or grilled chicken.